 There are a number of steps that you should take to gain the greatest benefit for the time and money you will invest:

-- Debrief: Have a get together with your teammates after the coaching session to talk over what you have each learnt and then formulate a plan to implement and practice to make those new techniques second nature.
+Have a get-together with your teammates after the coaching session to talk over what you have each learnt.
+Then formulate a plan to implement and practice to make those new techniques second nature.

 One of the best ways to guarantee that new ideas are remembered is to write them down.
 Have a notebook and put down what you have learnt in your own words.
 Don’t be afraid to make sketches if that helps you to remember better.